anduslim/hoiiopie/docs/complete/basics.rst

 Setting Up
 ------------

 Before you begin, make sure you have already installed the SDK.
 Refer to :doc:`/quickstart` if you have not.
-Basically you do a `pip install hoiiopie`.
+Basically you do a `pip install hoiio`.

-To use the package, you import :class:`Hoiio` from :mod:`hoiiopie`.
+To use the package, you import :class:`Hoiio` from :mod:`hoiio`.

 Then initialize the service with your Hoiio credentials (a pair of App ID and Access Token).
 You can create an app and get the Hoiio credentials by logging in at http://developer.hoiio.com.
 We use a singleton pattern [1]_ to init the credentials, so you only need to call `init(...)` once.